The Society of Folk Dance Historians (SFDH)

 CLICK AN IMAGE TO ENLARGE

-Information: Ivan Petar "John" Filcich (Filčić), teacher, author, organizer, and producer of sound recordings.
+Information: Ivan Petar "John" Filcich (Filčić), producer of sound recordings, organizer, author, and teacher of Balkan dance.

 Ivan was born in Fiume, Italy, in 1924.
 The village is today called Rijeka in Croatia.
 When Ivan was born, the village was called Fiume, the post World War I "free city-state" which was later annexed by Italy.
 For his father it was in Hungary, for his grandfather it was in Austria, and even earlier the area was part of Napoleon's Illyrian Provinces.

 Seeing a great need, he opened his first record shop in 1949 in the San Francisco Bay Area, specializing in Balkan and international music and folk dance records (he later opened another record shop in Los Angeles).
 That same year, he attended the College of the Pacific Folk Dance Camp in Stockton, California, which was later renamed the Stockton Folk Dance Camp.

 This led to his teaching of Yugoslav "Kolo" (circle) dances at the camp and his subsequent founding of the San Francisco Kolo Festival.
 According to his niece, Sharen Skorup, "And my mother's brother, my Uncle Ivan, was in the music business and was into dancing.
 As a kid I worked in his record store in Oakland.
 Uncle Ivan started the whole kolo movement here in the Bay Area back in 1940.
 He had a performing dance company of mostly Croatians.
 That was before I was born.
 In 1952, he started the Kolo Festival as a benefit for a friend and well-known folk dance teacher Vyts Beliajus.

 Ivan was a credited advisor on the feature documentary film "American Rom: A Stranger In Everybody's Land," written, produced, and directed by Jasmine Dellal.
 He speaks five languages.
 To his many folk dance friends, he is known as "Kolo John," a moniker that Millie von Konsky solidified in print in "Let's Dance!" magazine in November, 1957.